-Africa’s urbanization rate is 3.5%, the highest in the world.
-Due to such rapid urbanization, municipal solid waste management has become a big challenge for many cities across the continent.
-In Sub-Saharan Africa, the fastest growing region, waste generation is expected to nearly triple by 2050, just like its population.
-On average, less than half of the waste generated in African cities is formally collected, while waste collection is almost nonexistent in rural areas.
-69% of waste is openly dumped and often burned, resulting in adverse effects on the environment and human health.
-This impedes economic activities and cause infectious and water-borne diseases, especially in areas with high population densities.
+Africa's urbanization rate is 3.5%, the highest in the world.
+Because of this rapid urbanization, municipal solid waste management has become a major challenge for many cities on the continent.
+In sub-Saharan Africa, the fastest growing region, waste generation is expected to almost triple by 2050, as is its population.
+On average, less than half of the waste generated in African cities is officially collected, while the waste collection is almost non-existent in rural areas.
+69% of waste is dumped illegally and often burned, with adverse effects on the environment and human health.
+This hampers economic activities and causes infectious and waterborne diseases, especially in densely populated areas.

 ACCP was established in 2017 in Maputo, Mozambique, by representatives from 24 African countries together with the Ministry of Environment of Japan, the Japan International Cooperation Agency (JICA), the City of Yokohama, the United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme (UN-Habitat).
 As of December 2021, 90 cities and 42 countries have become members of ACCP and various activities in the below listed action areas have been carried out since its establishment.

 By 2030, African countries realize clean and healthy cities and achieve the Sustainable Developing Goals (SDGs) on waste management

 To provide an open platform to support African countries and cities to find their own measures and solutions for sound waste management and the achievement of SDGs